EricKit/nest-user-auth/README.md

 ## nodemon

 To use nodemon there is a small change required.
 Because the classes file is built from the schema, it is recreated on each launch.
 This causes nodemon to restart on a loop.
-Add "src/graphql.classes.ts" in 'nodemon.json' to ignore the changes on that file.
+Add `src/graphql.classes.ts` to the `ignore` array in `nodemon.json` to ignore the changes to that file.

+## Next tasks

+Add email verification when a user registers.

 ```typescript
 {